 The good news is that between the 1st of November to the 31st of March all archaeological sites in Greece are half-price!

-And even better, there is free entrance for everyone every first Sunday of the month.
+And even better, everyone has free entrance every first Sunday of the month.
 For November that would mean that on the 7th all sites will be free to visit (the sites, not the stand-alone museums).

 Are there any days that the sites are closed in November?